HEASARC/hark/README.md

 curl -sSL https://raw.githubusercontent.com/HEASARC/hark/gh/install.sh | sh
 ```

-This will install the `hark` binary file in `~/.local/bin/`.
+This will install the `hark` binary file in the folder in which the curl command was run.
 If you want to install it
 in another location instead, run:
 ```sh
 curl -sSL https://raw.githubusercontent.com/HEASARC/hark/gh/install.sh | sh -s -- --install-dir /my/custom/location/bin